MichaelBreitung/mibreit-homepage-template/README.md

 1. clone, fork or download the repository
 2. call npm install in the root folder
-3. download minified jQuery Version -> see src/scripts/base/jquery/README.md
-4. download minified jQuery.validate Version -> see src/scripts/base/jquery/README.md
-5. make changes to page-data.json,  custom variant and pages
+3. make changes to page-data.json, custom variant and pages
-5. run gulp
+4. run gulp

-Important: You should not touch the base variant, since this is where I make regular updates and where I add features that you can reuse in the custom variant or in your own variants.
+**Important:** You should not touch the base variant, since this is where I make regular updates and where I add features that you can reuse in the custom variant or in your own variants.

-Note: You can create additional variants, other than custom.
+**Note:** You can create additional variants, other than custom.
 Just create another variant folder and add a config.json.
 If you want to build a specific variant, you can run _gulp --variant [folder of the variant]_.

 ## Technology